-Vertical Flow Ponds (VFPs) are able to treat a wide variety of mine waters.
-Although varying in design, the basic concept is a pond-like structure partially filled with a treatment media such as limestone, compost, or a mixture of the two.
-Other treatment materials such as slag, dolomite, and marble have also been used.
-The water travels up or down (dependent on design) through the treatment media to be collected by a piping system.
-Orange-colored iron solids may collect on the top of the treatment media and iron sulfides may form within organic treatment media.
-Aluminum solids also are typically retained within VFPs.
-When possible it is beneficial to encourage the precipitation of ferric iron minerals at a lower pH in another component such as a forebay or OPC before going through an alkalinity generator.
-Examples in the Slippery Rock Creek Watershed include the De Sale 1, 2, 3 passive treatment systems.
+From Pond 3, the water can be directed into either or both of the Vertical Flow Ponds (VFP).
+VFPs are able to treat a wide variety of mine waters.
+Although varying in design, the basic concept is a pond filled with a treatment media such as limestone, compost, or a mixture of the two.
+Other treatment materials may also be used.
+The water travels generally vertically through the treatment media to be collected by a piping system.
+The compost may create a reducing environment to convert ferric iron to ferrous iron as well as generate alkalinity through microbial action.